KV19: Discovery and excavation

 KV19 was excavated by Edward R. Ayrton in 1906.
 He notes in his report that the tomb had never been fully cleared, and resolved to end his 1905–1906 fieldwork season with its excavation.
 By this time only the porch was visible as the rest was covered by debris.
 The tomb was found to be half filled with large blocks.
 Ayrton concluded that they could not have been washed in by accident as there was a high drystone wall only 3 ft from the door.
 Few portable artefacts were recovered.
 The finds consisted of ostraca naming Ramesses IV and Ramesses X, faience items inscribed with the name of Ramesses IV from a foundation deposit, and parts of a large stela dedicated by a necropolis workman named Hay.
 Ayrton theorised, based on the presence of a part of the stela being recovered from a Coptic midden in front of the tomb of Ramesses IV (KV2), that the items from that king's foundation deposit had been moved to KV19 as a result of robber activity.
 He noted that only wooden items were found during his excavation of Ramesses IV's foundation deposit and that it was clearly originally much larger.
-The burial pit contained broken pottery vessels and the upper part of a mummy.
+The burial pit contained broken pottery vessels and the upper part of a mummy, possibly that of Mentuherkhepshef himself.
 Earlier visitors had found the tomb to contain intrusive burials of a later, Twenty-second Dynasty date.

 Decoration

 The exterior surfaces of the tomb are plastered and undecorated.
 The outside of the door jambs are plain for most of their height except for roughly cut hieroglyphs outlined in red at the base.
 Inside, the jambs are completely covered by three columns of black hieroglyphs; below them on each side are a pair of rearing cobras spitting fire.
 Those on the right side are named as Isis and Nephthys; those on the left are named as Serket and Neith.

 The interior decoration is executed on a fine white plaster background.
 Painted immediately on either side of the entrance are the two halves of a door; the left leaf is covered in the hieratic text of Chapter 139 of the Book of the Dead, while the right has Chapter 123 with two extra lines.
 The length of the corridor is painted with seven scenes on each side; the ceiling is plain white.
 The paintings are of the finest Ramesside style.
 Overall, the decorative scheme is similar to that seen in the tombs of princes in the Valley of the Queens.
+In some places, signs showing evidence of the change of ownership from Setherkhepeshef (“Seth Is with His Strong Arm”) to Mentuherkhepeshef (“Montu Is with His Strong Arm”) can still be seen, as traces of the Seth animal can be seen underneath the falcon symbol for Montu.